gmr/rejected/README.rst

 - Smart consumer classes that can automatically decode and deserialize message bodies based upon message headers
 - Metrics logging and submission to statsd
 - Built-in profiling of consumer code
+- Ability to write asynchronous code in consumers allowing for parallel communication with external resources

 Documentation
 -------------